 Keith Reynold Jennings, VP of Community Impact at Jackson Healthcare and the son of a hospital CEO, says it’s a tough time to be a doctor.
 “We’re seeing a growing discontent among physicians from all specialties and regions of the country,” he writes.
 “Decreased autonomy and reimbursements, increased time away from patients dealing with administrative and regulatory hassles, the corporatization of medicine, fear of litigation and longer hours are key reasons driving this.”

 Though few people would ever say being a medical doctor is easy, the data make clear that doctors are deserving of a special day of recognition.
-In honor of National Doctors Day 2019, the folks at PatientPop say thanks to you, doctors, and everything you do.
+In honor of National Doctors Day 2020, everyone at PatientPop says thank you, doctors, for everything you do.

 Instantly see how you compare to other practices in your local area and specialty.